 We are thrilled to once again host a CE conference in beautiful Portland, Oregon - one of our favorite American cities.
 Portland has become justifiably famous for outstanding and healthy cuisine, an obsession with great coffee, more microbreweries than you can shake a stick at, easy access to the rugged beauty of the Pacific Northwest and the livability of the city.
 Join us for some world-class CE and discover it for yourself.

 Twelve hours of all-new approved continuing education will be available in Small Animal Anesthesiology and Neurology (topics below).
 Our renowned speakers are Dr. Lynelle Graham (DACVAA) and Dr. Bob Kroll (DACVIM-Neurology).
 Both are not only outstanding teachers but are also seasoned clinicians and this experience colors their teaching - providing you practical information that can immediately impact your practice.
-They will present nine hours of CE live during the conference and three hours of lecture will be be provided to watch on-line at your leisure.
+They will present ten hours of CE live during the conference and two hours of lecture will be be provided to watch on-line at your leisure.